apache/qpid/qpid/cpp/README-winsdk.txt

     qpid-cpp-x64-VS2010-<version>.zip - projects and libraries for 64-bit
                                         x64 development using
                                         Visual Studio 2010.
+    qpid-cpp-x86-VS2012-<version>.zip - projects and libraries for 32-bit
+                                        x86 and Win32 development using
+                                        Visual Studio 2012.
+    qpid-cpp-x64-VS2012-<version>.zip - projects and libraries for 64-bit
+                                        x64 development using
+                                        Visual Studio 2012.

 For additional software or information on the Qpid project go to: http://cwiki.apache.org/qpid/